-Deductible travel expenses include those ordinary and necessary expenses you have when you travel away from home on business.
+You can deduct ordinary and necessary expenses you have when you travel away from home on business.
 The type of expense you can deduct depends on the facts and your circumstances.

 Table 1 summarizes travel expenses you may be able to deduct.
-You may have other deductible travel expenses that are not covered there, depending on the facts and your circumstances
+You may have other deductible travel expenses that are not covered there, depending on the facts and your circumstances.